 What Isomonit looks like

-Isomonit 60 mg: cream coloured, scored tablets.
+Isomonit modified release tablets are oval tablets with a cream coloured film coating and half scored on both sides.
 They are available in packs of 30 tablets.

 Isomonit tablets contain isosorbide mononitrate as the active ingredient.

 As well as the active ingredient, Isomonit also contains some inactive ingredients.
-These are stearic acid, carnauba wax, hypromellose, lactose, magnesium stearate, talc, titanium dioxide, siliceous earth, macrogol 4000, iron oxide yellow CI77492.
+These are stearic acid, carnauba wax, hypromellose, lactose monohydrate, magnesium stearate, purified talc, titanium dioxide, purified siliceous earth, macrogol 4000, iron oxide yellow CI77492.

 Sandoz Pty Ltd